Charminster, Bournemouth: Municipal facilities

 A fresh spate of housebuilding took place north of Alma Road and Richmond Park Road in the 1920s, resulting (amongst other things) in the provision of Charminster Library, designed by F. P. Dolamore and opened in 1932.
 A further development in this area was the relocation in 1939-40 of the town grammar school, Bournemouth School, from its original premises in Portchester Road to a larger site along the newly-cut East Way.
 This was the result of a petition presented to Bournemouth Borough Council, owners of the latter site, by a group of the school's alumni.
 An attendee of the school around this time was the future actor Charles Gray, who grew up in Howard Road.

 Another school, a secondary modern, was added on the south side of East Way in the post-war period to meet the needs of the expanding populace.
 This was Summerbee School, designed by the borough architect John Burton and named after Alderman Frank Summerbee, who sat on the town's education committee; it was opened by Cllr.
 Harry Mears in September 1953.
 The school was later renamed The Bishop of Winchester School and was reopened in 2010 as The Bishop of Winchester Academy.

 Politics

-Charminster is part of the Moordown ward for elections to Bournemouth, Christchurch and Poole Council which elect two councillors.
+Charminster is split across three wards for elections to Bournemouth, Christchurch and Poole Council primarily Winton East and Queen's Park in addition to Talbot and Branksome Woods.

-Charminster is part of the Bournemouth East parliamentary constituency, for elections to the House of Commons of the United Kingdom.
+Charminster is split across the Bournemouth East and Bournemouth West parliamentary constituencies, for elections to the House of Commons of the United Kingdom.
+Charminster Road, the high street of the settlement, marks the boundary.